nadinesk/nadinesk.github.io/_posts/2015-05-05-apple-health-app-and-my-quantified-self.markdown

 ### Answers -- My Health App Steps/Miles Data
 The data from the Health App can't be exported from the app itself, so I downloaded the QS Access, which allowed me to create a table of my steps and miles walked, each day from 10/2/15 (when I got my phone) to 5/28/15 (today).
 I downloaded the data into Excel and quickly created some charts to get some answers to my questions.

-* *How many miles do I walk in an average day?
+* How many miles do I walk in an average day?
 (10/2/14-5/28/15)
-* 3.67 miles
+..* 3.67 miles
-* *How my walking mileage changed from month-to-month
+* How my walking mileage changed from month-to-month
 ..* The average miles I walked per month ranged from 2.56 miles in November 2014, to 4.97 miles in April.
 ..* The number of miles I walked increased by 22% from October 2014 (3.81 mi) to the end of May 2015 (4.63 mi...and counting).
 ..* The largest percentage increase from month-to-month is 23%, from January to February (the month I moved to NYC).

-* *If there were any patterns in how far I walked on certain days of the week.
+* If there were any patterns in how far I walked on certain days of the week.
 ..* One pattern only really stands out: overall, in Mountain View, and in NYC, I consistently walked less on Wednesday.
 Overall, it was the least, at 3.25 miles; and in Mountain View and NYC, it was the second-least, 2.63 mi and 3.88 mi, respectively.

 * How the walking distance I covered changed since I moved.